sebastian/vpn-site/index.md

 Unfortunately there are still geographical boundaries influencing what websites and resources we have access to.
 These restrictions at times seem more arbitrary than based on sound reasoning.
-When it is not legally forbidden to do so, we can therefore connect to the internet through a proxy that makes it look as if we are located somewhere else than where we are.
+When it is not legally forbidden to do so, we can connect to the internet through a proxy that makes it look as if we are located somewhere else than where we are.
+Even if it is legally questionable it can of course be done, but then you bear the moral burden yourself.

 The proxy server runs from a data centre in New York.
 If you want to access a website that is restricted to US visitors, you can use the proxy to make it look as if you are based in the states.